tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 Everything is ready, what else can be done?

 Now it's time to use a bit of math.
 If you remember how most of NN are trained using so-called Tensor(s).
 Tensor is an N-dimensional array or multi-linear geometric vectors mathematically speaking.
 What you could do is to group inputs (if you have a luxury to) into tensors or matrix and feed it into your model.
 For instance, using an array of images as a matrix sent to PyTorch.
-Performance gain equals to number of objects passed simultaneously.
+Performance gain equals to the number of objects passed simultaneously.

-This is an obvious solution but few people actually using it as most of time objects are processed one by one and it might be a bit hard to setup such flow architecturally.
+This is an obvious solution but few people actually using it as most of the time objects are processed one by one and it might be a bit hard to set up such flow architecturally.
 Do not worry, you'll make it!

 ### What's next?

-There are definetely more tips on how to optimize models in PyTorch.
-I will continue posting on our expirience using Facebook kid in the wild.
+There are definitely more tips on how to optimize models in PyTorch.
+I will continue posting on our experience using Facebook kid in the wild.
 What about you, what are your tips to achieve better performance on inference?